greg-kan/ml_portfolio/flat_price_prediction/README.md

 @EN

-The project "flat_price_prediction" consists of two parts:
+"flat_price_prediction" project consists of two parts:
 1. The krisha.kz web site parsing in order to extract the dataset.
 2. Building the model for predicting the cost of apartments.